FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/skuid.md

 A SKU ID is an identifier assigned to the SKU that’s associated with a charge.
 SKU ID can be referenced on a price list published by a provider to look up detailed information about the SKU including the different unit prices associated with the SKU.

-The SKUId column MUST be present in the billing data.
+The SkuId column MUST be present in the billing data.
 This column MUST be of type String.
-The SKUId MUST NOT be null when [Charge Type](#ChargeType) is ‘Purchase’ or ‘Usage’.
-The SKUId SHOULD NOT be null when [Charge Type](#ChargeType) is ‘Adjustment’ or [Adjustment Type](#AdjustmentType) is ‘Refund’.
+The SkuId MUST NOT be null when Charge Type is ‘Purchase’ or ‘Usage’.
+The SkuId SHOULD NOT be null when Adjustment Type is ‘Refund’.

-SKUID may have a collection of nullable attributes such as Service, Region, instance type, etc. Future versions of the FOCUS specification may include more precise definitions of those attributes.
-In the interim, the SKU ID can be used in concert with an externally-sourced price sheet to facilitate practitioner data modeling and analysis.
+SkuId may have a collection of nullable attributes such as Service, Region, instance type, etc. Future versions of the FOCUS specification may include more precise definitions of those attributes.
+In the interim, the SkuId can be used in concert with an externally-sourced price sheet to facilitate practitioner data modeling and analysis.

-A SKU ID doesn’t necessarily define the price as there may be additional attributes such as tier, region, etc. of the SKU ID that map to a price.
+A SkuId doesn’t necessarily define the price as there may be additional attributes such as tier, region, etc. of the SkuId that map to a price.

 Every SKU has one or more SKU Prices.
-For providers that define their prices at the SKU level, the SKU ID and SKU Price ID shall be the same.
+For providers that define their prices at the SKU level, the SkuId and SkuPriceId shall be the same.

 #### Column ID

-SKUId
+SkuId

 #### Display name